-Residents living in University Apartments who own vehicle(s), must have a valid University Housing apartment permit, if the vehicle(s) will be parked on the apartment parking lot.
+Residents living in University Apartments, including additional occupants, who own vehicle(s), must have a valid University Housing apartment permit, if the vehicle(s) will be parked on the apartment parking lot.
 Residents are required to follow all parking rules and regulations established by the University Parking Office.
+All vehicles of residents of University houses must be parked in driveways or on the street in front of the house as long as it is not a violation of local law or restrictive parking.
+Vehicles must not be parked on the lawn.